simplefoc/simplefoc.github.io/docs/simplefoc_library/digging_deeper/theory/low_pass_filtering.md

 <p><img src="./extras/Images/alpha.png" /></p>

 This makes it a bit more clear what the time constant `Tf` of the Low pass filter stands for.
-If your sample time is around 1millisecond (for arduino UNO this can be taken as an average) then setting the
+If your sample time is around 1millisecond (for Arduino UNO this can be taken as an average) then setting the
 `Tf` value to `Tf = 0.01` will result in:

 ```cpp